Kinetic Chain Release: Why would you choose it?

-In my KCR training we were given some basic Physiotherapy and Massage techniques and some stretches.
-There was nothing wrong with what we were taught, all perfectly valid, but simple, techniques, but there was no attempt at any assessment or diagnosis.
-With KCR, however, these techniques are delivered in a robotic/scripted way, the same process for every client regardless of what is wrong and the lack of any assessment or diagnosis is shocking.
-The KCR practitioner performs these techniques without any understanding of the body, the underlying body tissues or cause of the problem.
-Any time I asked a ‘why’ question it was met with ‘because that is what Hugh did’ and that is just not acceptable – no clinical reasoning or medical evidence for any of the process.
+In my KCR training we were taught some basic Physiotherapy and Massage techniques and some stretches.
+There was nothing wrong with what we were shown, all perfectly valid, but simple techniques, but there was no attempt at any assessment or diagnosis.
+With KCR the techniques are delivered in a robotic and scripted way, the same process for every client regardless of what is wrong.
+In my opinion, KCR lacks any individualised treatment approach and the KCR teachers encouraged us to perform these techniques without any understanding of the body, the underlying body tissues or cause of the problem.
+Any time I asked a ‘why’ question it was met with ‘because that is what Hugh did’ and that is just not acceptable in clinical practice – no clinical reasoning or medical evidence for any of the process.

-Therein lies my real gripe with the whole KCR movement.
-The taught technique MAY provide some relief (after all the placebo effect is real and the techniques will work for some conditions) but the majority of patients will not have any lasting benefits as there is no diagnosis and the real problem is not addressed, As for some of the other claims, like helping Irritable Bowel Syndrome, please do NOT come to us if that is your condition, go to a doctor!
 Even if you get some symptom relief from your KCR treatment, relief is likely to be temporary.
-I question how we stay ‘fixed’ when our muscles and tissues have all adapted over time and will simply pull us back out of this ‘new aligned’ position and we are back to where we started anyway!
-KCR gives no assessment or diagnosis and the real problem is not addressed as there is no advice or direction for the client to improve or strengthen and change their symptoms over the longer term.
+I question how we stay ‘fixed’ after a treatment, when our muscles and tissues have all adapted over our lifetime and will simply pull us back out of this ‘new aligned’ position and we are back to where we started anyway.
+KCR gives no assessment or diagnosis and the real problem is not addressed as there is no advice or direction provided for the client to improve or strengthen and change their symptoms over the longer term.